QubesOS/qubes-doc/user/advanced-topics/disposablevm-customization.md

 You can use a static DisposableVM for `sys-*` as long as it is stateless.
 For example, a `sys-net` using DHCP or `sys-usb` will work.
-In most cases `sys-firewall` will also work, even if you have configured AppVM firewall rules.
+In most cases `sys-firewall` will also work, even if you have configured app qube firewall rules.
-The only exception is if you require something like VM to VM communication and have manually edited `iptables` or other items directly inside the firewall AppVM.
+The only exception is if you require something like VM to VM communication and have manually edited `iptables` or other items directly inside the firewall app qube.

 To create one that has no PCI devices attached, such as for `sys-firewall`: